-Now you can top it off with one of these cute magnetic flowers that you can get over at my Etsy shop here for turquoise or here for hemp twine!
+Now you can top it off with one of these cute magnetic flowers that you can get over at my handmade Amazon shop HERE made out of hemp twine!
 These are an adorable topper to your cookie tin.
-Whom ever receives your gift can either re-gift the flower magnet again – or just use it on their fridge!
+Whomever receives your gift can either re-gift the flower magnet again – or just use it on their fridge!

 Or GO HERE and get these free printable Christmas ornaments!
 Print off the image and surround it with stained Popsicle sticks for easy ornaments that can be used as toppers on these up-cycled cookie tines!

-I absolutely just love how these turned out!!!
+I absolutely just love how these custom cookie tins turned out!!!